StackVista/stackstate-agent-integrations/README.md

 This repository contains the Agent Integrations (also known as checks) that StackState officially develops and supports.
 The [StackState Agent][1] packages are equipped with all the Integrations from this repository.

-For information on how to develop your own inegrations, see the [developer guide on the StackState docs site][2].
+For information on how to develop your own integrations, see the [developer guide on the StackState docs site][2].

 # Development